sudhirig/deckv3/export-instructions.md

 ## Print Optimization Features

-Your presentation has been optimized with professional print styles:
+Your presentation has been professionally optimized for PDF export:

 ✅ **Dark theme preserved** - Exact colors from screen view
 ✅ **Teal/cyan gradients** maintained across all titles
-✅ **Glassmorphism effects** kept for premium look
+✅ **Glassmorphism effects** with enhanced borders for clarity
 ✅ **Proper page breaks** between all 28 slides
+✅ **Date stamp only on title slide** - No date repetition
+✅ **Optimized spacing** - Content properly aligned and padded
+✅ **Enhanced text contrast** - Improved readability
 ✅ **No animations** - Static for clean PDF export
-✅ **Professional typography** with optimized spacing
 ✅ **A4 Landscape format** - Standard presentation size

 ## Expected Output